raghvendra9169/neighbourgoods-marketplace/README.md

 # NeighbourGoods Marketplace

-## Overview
-NeighbourGoods Marketplace is a hyperlocal community-driven web application developed using Flask, SQLAlchemy, SQLite, Bcrypt, and Bootstrap Modals.
-The platform enables users to buy and sell goods within their neighborhood, fostering community interaction and convenience.

-## Features
-- **Dynamic Product Listings**: Users can view, add, edit, and delete product listings.
-- **Purchasing and Selling**: Seamless transaction functionalities for buying and selling goods.
-- **User Authentication**: Secure user login and registration system with session management.
-- **Data Security**: Bcrypt hashing for password security and CSRF protection to prevent cross-site request forgery.
-- **Wallet Feature**: Integrated wallet functionality for managing transactions within the platform.

-## NeighbourGoods Marketplace

 ### Overview

 NeighbourGoods Marketplace is a hyperlocal community-driven web application developed using Flask, SQLAlchemy, SQLite, Bcrypt, and Bootstrap Modals.
 The platform enables users to buy and sell goods within their neighborhood, fostering community interaction and convenience.